– World of Candles & Scents

 § 4 Invoices and supplier declarations

 (1) The invoice will be sent to GALA ’ invoice address and may not be enclosed with the delivery.
-It must contain all the data specified by GALA sand one copy of this invoice will be submitted to GALA without delay but at the latest within 5 days of delivery.
+It must contain all the data specified by GALA and one copy of this invoice will be submitted to GALA.
 Receipt of the invoice will not render accounts receivable due for payment.

 (2) The supplier is obligated, at the latest with the initial delivery, to submit a supplier’s declaration pursuant to EC Regulation 1207/2001 or a declaration pertaining to non-preferential origin pursuant to EC Regulation 2913/92 Art.
 22-26 as well as, on request, carry out a test pursuant to German, European, as well as American export law (specifying the German/European export list number [EL] or the American ECCN).